eben-roux/canjs/component/view-model.md

 Provides or describes a [can.Map] constructor function or `can.Map` instance that will be used to retrieve values found in the component's [can.Component::template template].
-The map instance is initialized with values specified by the component element's attributes.
+The map instance is initialized with values specified by attributes set on the component's HTML element.

 __Note:__ In 2.1, [can.stache] and [can.mustache] pass values to the
 viewModel differently.
 To pass data from the viewModel, you must wrap your attribute